Where did the phrase "Jiminy Christmas" come from? See the answer and more Christmas trivia!

 Christians started using evergreen as a symbol about 400 years ago in Germany as a sign of everlasting life with God.

 Why Do We Give Gifts?

 Ever wondered how the custom of giving Christmas giftsoriginated?
-No, it’s not invented by the department stores!
+No, it wasn’t invented by the department stores!

 The ancient Romans gave each other gifts on the calends (first day) of January, and the practice spread throughout the Roman Empire.

 Many cultures believe in a “gift giver.”
 Many countries, especially some in Europe, celebrate Santa Claus or Father Christmas on St. Nicholas’ Day on December 6 (not December 25).
-In the Netherlands, children leave clogs or shoes out on December 5 (St. Nicholas Eve) to be filled with presents.
-In part of Germany, they believe that it is the Christkind, an angel who comes on Christmas eve with gifts.
+In the Netherlands, children leave clogs or shoes out on the night of December 5 (St. Nicholas Eve) to be filled with presents by morning.
+In parts of Germany, they believe that it is the Christkind, an angel who comes on Christmas eve with gifts.
 In parts of Italy, there is an old witch called Befana.
 In Spain, children await the Three Kings’ Day on January 6 (Epiphany).

 Who Made The First Christmas Card?